 What Is Wrongful Death in New York?

-Wrongful death is not a criminal case.
-It won’t result in prison time or criminal penalties.
+Wrongful death is not a criminal case, and it won’t result in prison time or criminal penalties.
 Instead, it’s a civil lawsuit designed to compensate surviving family members for their losses.

 Common Causes of Wrongful Death in Binghamton